 At this point, the nursery is nearing completion and all those honey-do projects are hopefully getting finished up.
 The waiting game has begun.
-If you have chosen to keep your baby’s sex a secret, friends, and family members may start to guess the sex of the baby based on the size and shape of your belly, how weight is distributed, or even the actions of dad in the coming weeks.
+If you have chosen to keep your baby’s sex a secret, friends, and family members may start to guess the sex of the baby based on the size and shape of your belly or how weight is distributed.

 Tips for this week

 Water is a pregnant woman’s best friend.
 Not only does increasing water intake help to fight off constipation, but it can also keep preterm labor at bay.
 Dehydration is one of the main reasons why women start feeling stronger contractions.
 It is important to drink at least 64 ounces of water every day even though the size and location of the stomach can make this task difficult.